yiyins2/CS320-SU23/labs/git-pr/README.md

 <img src="7.png" width=400>

-Go to your newly forked repo, which is still named "cs320-lab2-datasets" like the original, but exists under your account (same URL as https://github.com/msyamkumar/cs320-lab2-datasets, but with "msyamkumar" replaced with your own user name):
+Go to your newly forked repo, which is still named "cs320-lab2-datasets" like the original, but exists under your account (same URL as https://github.com/yiyins2/cs320-lab2-datasets, but with "yiyins2" replaced with your own user name):

 <img src="8.png" width=1000>